storyscriptinc/database-dev-env/README.md

 PG_DB=storyscript
 ```

-> do your changes
+Make your changes

 > run the auto-migration script using [migra](https://djrobstep.com/docs/migra)
 ```bash
 ./migrate.sh
 ```

-> :warn: **here you may need to review the generated files to make sure they're valid**
+:warning: **here you may need to review the generated files to make sure they're valid**

 > apply the changes to the database repo
 ```bash